-The swim takes place in the Regatta Lake at the National Water Sports Centre in structured wave starts.
-A single out and back course makes it easy to navigate and the quick escape via a very short transition means you’ll be out on your bike before you know it.
+The swim takes place in the Regatta Lake at the National Water Sports Centre in waved starting groups.
+A single out and back course makes it easy to navigate.

-The partially closed road, single-loop bike course is flat, with only one notable climb at mile 20 to test the legs and get you out the saddle!
+The partially closed road, single-loop bike course is flat, with only one notable climb at mile 20 to test the legs and get you out of the saddle.
 The route takes you through beautiful Nottinghamshire countryside before returning to the National Water Sports Centre.

 Once the race is full, we do not have a waiting list and entries will not reopen once they are sold out.
-The only way to get into the Outlaw Half once it is sold out is via Cancer Research UK (CR-UK) but be warned, CR-UK have a limited amount of spaces so be quick.
-Call CR-UK on 0300 123 1022, email email@example.com or check their website.
+The only way to get into the Outlaw Half Nottingham once it is sold out is via our official charities – Cancer Research UK (CR-UK) or Alzheimer’s Research UK.
+Their pages can be accessed here: www.cancerresearchuk.org/get-involved/find-an-event/outlaw-half-nottingham & www.alzheimersresearchuk.org/events/outlaw-half-nottingham-2021/

-Yes, you can, up until four weeks before the event, this should be done via your Active account (https://myevents.active.com/), final changes can be made by contacting our office on 01522 699950 up until 5 May 2019, after this date no further changes can be made.
+Yes, you can.
+Up to four weeks before the event, this should be done via your Active account at https://myevents.active.com/.
+Changes after this date can be made by contacting our office on 01522 699950 up until two weeks before; after this date no further changes can be made.

 We will keep in touch with you with news and information about the event.
-If you do not receive any emails from us, first check your junk mail/spam folder and make sure to list firstname.lastname@example.org as a safe sender.
-Check that you entered your email address correctly by logging into your Active account (https://myevents.active.com/).
-If you still don’t receive anything, please contact us on 01522 699950.
+If you do not receive any emails from us, first check your junk mail/spam folder and make sure to list email@example.com as a safe sender.
+Check that you entered your email address correctly by logging into the entry system.
+If you still don’t receive anything, please contact us to ensure that we have correct address.
 It’s important that you can receive the emails as this is how we will let you know about course info and much more.
-Please note that if you have unsubscribed from our emails then you will need to visit our website regularly for event updates.

 Outlaw Half Nottingham is relatively early in the season, so the lake will be cooler than it is for the full Outlaw.
 However, the lake isn’t particularly deep and will warm up fairly quickly once we get into May.
 Expect it to be around 16 degrees.